Rhelli/Space-Shooter---Javascript-Capstone/README.md

  - `$npm run start` - This will build and update the project with changes.
 No browser refresh required.
 This is appropriate for if you want to edit the games files and have the page update on save.

  - `$npm run test` - This will run all tests for the project with the written Jest tests.

+#### Playing the Game
+The game has a very basic control system all gamers will be familiar with - WASD!
+ - W - Move the ship forwards;
+ - S - Move the ship backwards;
+ - A - Move the ship left;
+ - D - Move the ship right;
+ - Spacebar - Fire the lasers!

+The objective of the game?
+Destroy as many of the enemy as possible!
+The game is set up so that it will progressively get more difficult the more enemies you defeat, so keep at it!

 ******